Skip to main content

 Easy to understand

-Fuyu has just four kinds of entities: types, values, functions, and implicits.
+Fuyu is made up of types, functions, and values.
 Combine these to express complex ideas with surprising ease, all while maintaining a clean and readable codebase

 Statically typed